getmiso/actions-create-values-from-ssm/README.md

 #### 1. With values template

 Values template can be a file that is given with `valuesFilePath`.
 Values template can have custom variables that are replaced in this action.
+If any parameter is not found in the template then it is added as `env` variables to generated values.yaml.
 Variables that you want to replace with values from AWS Parameter Store can be given with `$PARAMETER_NAME`, like following:

 ```yaml
 fullnameOverride: $AWS_SSM_PARAMETER_NAME